lbrown357/DSIRP/analysis_sheet_questions.md

 5. f1 + f2 is in either O(g) or O(h) (depending on which one is "worse")

 6. f1 ⋅ f2 is in O(gh)

+7. Sorts data with no more than 2 elements using a comparison operator.
+The best and worst casenario for a comparison sort is n and n^2 respectively.
+Same is true for all sorts, except the worse casenario possible is n^2 * k.

+8.